-Caring for the Deceased
+Care of the Deceased

 The sheets stay effective up to 3-4 hours when used beneath and on top of a cooling body.
 As the body cools, the time of effectiveness lengthens until, in many cases, it is no longer required.
 Each sheet can be replaced as necessary with very little disturbance.
-This can be done by us or the family if they wish.

 When looking after the person sometimes families want to be more involved than others.
 I am more than happy to work with your choice.
 Some want to dress the person or help transfer the person from the bed to the stretcher.
 While others don’t want any involvement, preferring to remember the person alive.
 We have no preference other than following your decisions.

 Although death is not something we face often, I don’t want families to be afraid or nervous around the person.
 Death is a natural part of life and the person is still their loved one.